-Tzatziki, if you didn’t know, is a yogurt, cucumber and garlic dip that goes well with any Greek dishes, like souvlaki, or calamari.
+Tzatziki is a yogurt, cucumber and garlic dip that goes well with any Greek dishes, like souvlaki, or calamari.
 It’s fresh, crisp, tart, and creamy all at once.
-(How can we go wrong with that).
 It brings a cucumber coolness to anything deep-fried or spicy, and it makes a lovely dip for bread, especially pita, and for crackers, or veggies.
-It is also an amazingly delicious accompaniment to this yummy Turkey Souvlaki dish, spread on a warm pita and piled with roasted peppers.
+It is also a delicious accompaniment to this yummy Turkey Souvlaki dish, spread on a warm pita and piled with roasted peppers.

 The best part is how quick and easy it is to put together.
 Tzatziki is one of the fastest and easiest sauces to make.
 And you can keep it in the fridge for up to a week.
 Which is great because it only gets better.

-*Note: Make sure to taste your cucumber before making this.
+In addition, make sure to taste your cucumber before making the sauce.
 A bitter cucumber will ruin the tzatziki.
-If you use a long English cucumber, you don’t have to peel it.
-I prefer to peel anyway, so that my sauce isn’t green.
-Fresh dill is absolutely best, but if you sub dried dill, this will still be delicious.
+The best choice is a long English cucumber which has fewer and smaller seeds than a standard pickling cucumber.
+Although you don’t have to peel it if you use a long English cucumber, I prefer to peel anyway, so that my sauce isn’t green.
+Fresh dill is absolutely best, but if you substitute dried dill, this will still be delicious.